hfarb/Data-Science-Portfolio/Data Engineering/README.md

 ### 3. Streaming Data Analytics using Spark and HDFS
 In this project, I take on the roll of a data scientist at a game developmennt company.
 The company's latest mobile game has two events I'm interested in tracking: `buy a sword` & `join guild` and each has metadata characterstic of such events (i.e., sword type, guild name,etc).
 In this project, I:

    - Instrument my API server to log events to Kafka

-    - Assemble a data pipeline to catch these events: use Spark streaming to filter select event types from Kafka, land them into HDFS/parquet to make them available for analysis using Presto
+   - Assemble a data pipeline to catch these events: use Spark streaming to filterselect event types from Kafka, land them into      HDFS/parquet to make themavailable for analysis using Presto

    - Use Apache Bench to generate test data for my pipeline

    - Produce an analytics report where I provide a description of my pipeline and some basic analysis of the events

 Note: It's understood that events in this pipeline are _generated_ events which make them hard to connect to _actual_ business decisions.
 However, it's an opportunnity for me to demonstrate an ability to plumb this pipeline end-to-end, which includes initially generating test data as well as submitting a notebook-based